bitburner-official/bitburner-src/markdown/bitburner.bitnodemultipliers.cloudservermaxram.md

 ## BitNodeMultipliers.CloudServerMaxRam property

-Influences the maximum allowed RAM for a purchased server
+Influences the maximum allowed RAM for a cloud server

 **Signature:**